apdcode/RepData_PeerAssessment1/PA1_template.md

 naRemoved <- nrow(dt_initial) - nrow(dt_initialNaNo)
 ```

+### 1.2 - Processing the data
+No initial processing of the data seems necessary.
+All data munging and imputing is done stepwise
+in the assignment.

-## Part 2 - What is the mean total number of steps taken per day?
+## 2 - What is the mean total number of steps taken per day?
+### 2.1 - Calculate the total number of steps taken per day

 ```r
 #___2.1___Calculate the total number of steps taken per day